KailaniBailey/IBM-Data-Science-Professional-Certificate/06. Databases and SQL for Data Science with Python/Week 4: Accessing Databases with Python/README.md

 # Accessing Databases with Python
-> Learn the basic concepts of using Python to connect to databases.
-In a Jupyter Notebook, create tables, load data, query data using SQL magic and SQLite python library.
-Learn how to analyze data using Python.
+> In this module you will learn the basic concepts of using Python to connect to databases.
+In a Jupyter Notebook, you will create tables, load data, query data using SQL magic and SQLite python library.
+You will also learn how to analyze data using Python.
+# Learning Objectives
+- Access databases from Python using SQL magic
+- Describe concepts related to accessing Databases using Python
+- Create tables and insert data using Python
+- Analyze a dataset using SQL and Python
 ## Accessing Databases with Python
 - How to Access Databases Using Python
 - Writing Code Using DB-API